Civil & Disability Rights

 • Counseling services

-• Auxiliary aides and services for students with impaired sensory, manual or speaking skills
+• Auxiliary aids and services for students with impaired sensory, manual or speaking skills

-Additionally, any student that is discriminated against on the basis of their disability and in violation of Section 504 is entitled to remedies that include injunctive relief, compensatory services, and monetary damages.
+Additionally, any student that is discriminated against on the basis of their disability and in violation of Section 504 is entitled to remedies that include injunctive relief, compensatory services, and economic damages.

 A child that is being bullied or harassed on the basis of their disability or facing a hostile environment due to the bullying and harassment may receive protection from Section 504.